 MMS shows a full screen warning and lets you delete, quarantine, repair, or ignore the infected file.
 You can decide when you are notified about threats and how you want to respond to them.

-NOTE: If you have an Android or BlackBerry device, you cannot repair infected files, only delete or ignore them.
+NOTE: If you have an Android device, you cannot repair infected files.
+You can only delete or ignore them.

 You can run a manual scan to see the warning again.
 If you ignore a malicious application, MMS automatically reminds you to deal with the threat the next time you restart, or when a scheduled system scan is performed.

 I have not checked for MMS updates in a while; am I still protected?

 Yes.
 Mobile Protection keeps your protection up-to-date by updating the DAT files automatically and frequently.
 You can set MMS to update at intervals that are convenient for you.
 You can also check for updates any time from the application menu.

 How can I see when MMS was last updated?

 You can view the log file from the application menu to see all events related to MMS.
 Events such as your last scan, last update, and any virus detections are shown in the log file.
 You can also reset the log file whenever you want.

 Protection updates are less than 5 KB.
 You can change the update frequency in the application settings.

 IMPORTANT: The App Protection feature is available only on Android devices with MMS Security 2.0 installed.